 1964: “Blue Christmas” by Elvis Presley was released as a single from his first Christmas album.

 1966: “Tell It Like It Is” by Aaron Neville was released.
 The single became his first major hit, reaching #2 on the Billboard Hot 100 and #1 on the R&B chart.

 1966: John Lennon met future wife Yoko Ono when he attended a preview of her art exhibition at the Indica Gallery in London.

 1968: After a handful of gigs in Denmark and Sweden, Led Zeppelin made their official UK stage debut at London’s Marquee Club.
 The band had played at the venue less than a month earlier in October while they were still performing as the Yardbirds.
 On the same day, lead singer Robert Plant married girlfriend Maureen Wilson, and the concert doubled as a wedding reception.

 1968: Judy Collins’ cover version of Joni Mitchell’s “Both Sides Now” entered the Billboard Hot 100.
-Collins’ previous single, “Hard Lovin’ Loser,” had only reached #97, but her recording of “Both Sides Now” went on to be her first and only top 10 hit on the US pop charts, reaching #8.
+Collins’ previous single, “Hard Lovin’ Loser,” had only reached #97, but her recording of “Both Sides Now” went on to be her only top 10 hit on the US pop charts, reaching #8.

 1970: Derek and the Dominos, a group made up of Eric Clapton, Bobby Whitlock, Jim Gordon, Carl Radle, and Duane Allman, released their only studio album, Layla and Other Assorted Love Songs.
 The double album was initially regarded as a critical and commercial disappointment, failing to enter the British chart and peaking at #16 in the US.
 It wasn’t until 2011 that it debuted on the UK albums chart, peaking at #68.